azsry/phasmophobia_mechanics/README.md

 ## Window knocking
 - Ghosts can occasionally knock on windows.
 When they do, they create fingerprint evidence on the window, and create a Ghost Interaction EMF (Level 2) on the window

+## Sound Sensors / Parabolic Microphone
+- Sound sensors and parabolic microphones work in similar ways.
+Sound sensors provide data on the loudest sound source they detect, while parabolic microphones provide the sum of all sound sources it detects
+- Both systems work based on intersection with Noise triggers placed around the map.
+These are variable-sized box colliders that have volumes attached to them
+- Both sensor types simply display the highest volume Noise trigger that intersects with the device.
+- As with the EMF Reader, these devices are NOT dependant on look angles, but uses the device's world position for intersection calculations.
+This means that the device may provide different readings while stationary and looking around if you are standing at the very border of two intersecting triggers.
+- Sound sensor values are updated in the truck every 5 seconds
+- Parabolic microphone values are updated at random intervals between 1 and 2 seconds